Meenakshi-Sarath/RISC-V-CPU/README.md

 - Here, the MSB (sign bit) is repeated x times to fill in the empty gaps on the left side of the already present immediate bits.
 - Because RISC-V branch and jump targets are 2-byte aligned, so we append a 0 at the end of immediate value for both these instruction types.
 - Branch target address = PC + (imm << 1) [same for JAL]

+DATAPATH
+The datapath module is a box that: takes control signals from the controller, performs computations, gives results back (PC, ALU flags, memory addresses, register file writes, etc.)

+Use this to ALWAYS decide properly:

+✔ If another module provides it → input

+(Instruction memory, data memory, control unit)

+✔ If another module needs it → output

+(PC for imem, data for dmem, ALU flags for control unit)

+✔ If it connects ONLY inside datapath → wire

+(Adders, ALU outputs, mux outputs, immediates)